Tracey’s last post ended at – lessons learned.

 Lesson One: The best way to improve our Ural’s braking ability is to leave a wet towel hanging off the back to dry, allowing it to drop into the driveshaft while zipping along.
 Stops the bike much more quickly than the brakes.
 There is a side benefit as well – a nicely polished driveshaft.

 Lesson Two: The world is full of information, sometimes accurate and sometimes not.
-Honduras is a country we were warned about by every fellow traveller- military shakedowns for money, corrupt police, and unfriendly people.
+Honduras is a country we were warned about by every fellow traveler- military shakedowns for money, corrupt police, and unfriendly people.
 Nobody seemed to have a good story to tell.
 Well, some lessons you just need to learn for yourself.

 We were leaving town one morning when two motorcycle police pulled in behind us.
 They began to follow us and eventually slowly passed us on the right, continuing down the road.
 My spidey senses started to tingle.
 I made a quick detour for unnecessary fuel… eventually, we pulled back onto the road and continued…about two kilometers down the road on a blind bend with jungle on both sides, a motorcycle was parked across our lane and two policemen lay in wait for us…one of them motioned us to stop and we thought the gig was up…slowly he looked around and approached us…. he extended his hand to mine and said “Welcome to Honduras!
 We just saw you back there and wanted to tell you to have a safe trip and enjoy our country” Then he went around to shake Tracey’s’ hand and we were off.
 This same scene was repeated less than an hour later with the same results.
 Honduras treated us well.

 Lesson Three: When the rains come – make tracks.
 As the tropical storms battered the countries in different ways we learned to keep going.
-Other travellers chose to wait.
+Other travelers chose to wait.
 Waiting allowed the water to build up – with bad results.
 We drove over many landslides, including one while it was happening.
 Being stuck on the wrong side, when there is only one road leads to…. being stuck.
 By shifting our routes and plans to take advantage of good spots of weather, we were able to be rained upon but always continue.
 As we learned later, other travellers were stuck for as much as 5 days in various places due to ‘waiting it out’.
 Waiting it out means waiting until December.

 Our biggest ongoing lesson is still ‘people are people’.
 Guarav Jani, the Indian film maker, said to us one time “Reach out with your hand, put it on the other person’s chest and feel their heart – it is the same beat as yours.
 That person is not a newspaper or a government.
 That person is the same as you.”